acdvs/react-hooks-object-state/README.md

     </div>
   )
 }

+// myObject after update:
+// {
+//   bool: false,
+//   string: 'foo'
+// }
 ```

-Note that an initial object <u>must</u> be provided to `useObjectState`.
+Note that an initial object **must** be provided to `useObjectState`.
 This hook does not merge objects but instead copies _existing_ values from a source to a target object.

 Like the classical component `setState` method, this does not create entries if they don't already exist.
 Providing an empty initial object will always result in an empty object.